Helm configuration

 LDAP

-The preferred way for Gafaelfawr to get metadata about users (full name, email address, group membership, UID and GID, etc.) when using CILogon or OpenID Connect is from an LDAP server.
+When using OpenID Connect (either CILogon or generic), metadata about users (full name, email address, group membership, UID and GID, etc.) must come from an LDAP server.
 If the GitHub authentication provider is used, this information instead comes from GitHub and LDAP is not supported.

 LDAP authentication